lenbie/Connect4AI/README.md

 ## How to Play

-The game is currently played via command line.
+The game is played via command line.
 Follow the steps below to install the project and start the game.
 Then, enter inputs as prompted in the terminal.
 Columns are indexed from 0 (very left) to 6 (very right).
 Happy playing!

 # Installation